I’ve got an adorable new girl’s Halter-Style Ruffled Flower Sundress tutorial w/ a free pattern to share with you today!

-This sweet sundress is put together with a simple bodice made from knit fabric and an attached skirt of woven cotton.
-Then topped off with an adorable ruffled flower.
+This sweet sundress is put together with a simple bodice made from knit fabric and an attached skirt of woven cotton and topped off with an adorable ruffled flower.
 The fabric combination possibilities are endless!

 - Pattern <<== click that link to download pattern. (when sharing this pattern, please share blog post link not pattern link)